MrYossu/PixataBlank/README.md

 This list is by no means exhaustive, but gives you an idea of what I intend to add, and what potential issues I need to clarify...

+- Add the Pixata email service
+- Add Identity pages for register and forgotten email, both of which can use the Pixata email service
 - Change the way the layout is specified for Identity pages, to reduce the amount of duplicate code between the two areas
 - Same goes for the Guids in the solution file.
 Is it a problem if multiple solutions use the same Guids?